 We know that good ideas rarely come from brilliant people sitting alone and contemplating.
 They come from a team working on solving a challenge together.
 The more different the people, the better.
 When everyone brings a different perspective, the result is more likely to be special.
 Working with other people is the best shortcut to creating a successful product.

 I often hear that it’s difficult to be the only designer in a company because you have no one to share your ideas with.
 There is no one to give design critique and feedback.
 I am not sure this is true.
 If anything, it is a great opportunity to put your ideas in front of different people.

 The danger of only sharing with designers

-People with similar beliefs and values are very likely to have the same perspective.
+People with similar beliefs and values are likely to have the same perspective.
 They see issues from the same angle.
 They approach projects the same way.
-There's nothing wrong with that.
-But you don’t learn much from like-minded people.
+There’s nothing wrong with that, but you don’t learn much from like-minded people.